This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 We will teach you authentic methods for procuring products that will impress foreigners.

-"Ah, I see!
+"Oh, I see!
 So that's why it sells!"
-I thought with understanding.
+I thought, and at the same time, I realized the unknownbenefits .

-You will gain access to a purchasing strategy with a 60% profit margin that your competitors don't know about.
+You will be able to acquire a purchasing strategy with a 60% success rate.

-Japanese-made goods that sell well as souvenirs for foreigners
+Japanese-made Japanese goods that sell as souvenirs for foreigners.
+For inbound buyers.

 How to distinguish traditional crafts made by artisans